WE ARE A SAFER SPACE

 Support Times Kulturbrauerei

-Unfortunately, we won’t have awareness staff onsite, if you need support you can call our awareness staff on the general support number, and we will find a solution.
+Unfortunately, we won’t have awareness staff onsite at the Satellite Events.
+If you need support you can call our awareness staff on the general support number, and we will find a solution.

 If you would like to give us anonymous feedback or discuss incidents at Most Wanted: Music or other BMC events, you can do so here.
 Of course, you can also report problems within the team or with members of the BMC or Most Wanted: Music.
 We are also always happy to receive suggestions for improvement!